aabounegm/gift-mini-app/README.md

 - 🌐 i18n: the app detects the user's preferred language from the Telegram app (supports English and Russian).
 - 📱 Responsive design: the app is optimized for mobile devices.

+The design can be found in this [Figma file](https://www.figma.com/design/yXbgwwUeLIiIYneiH9WnkZ/Crypto-Bot-Contest).

 ## Screenshots

 |  | |  |  |